-Ever since meditation became a billion-dollar-industry in 2019, companies have been jumping on the bandwagon.
+Ever since meditation became a billion-dollar-industry, companies have been jumping on the bandwagon.
 Mindfulness apps like Headspace, Insight Timer, and Calm have changed the way we think about meditation.

 Let’s take a look at both of these practices and how they differ.

 Guided meditation is any form of meditative exercise that is led by another person.
-When we perform guided meditation, we listen to another person’s voice while meditating.
-The guided meditation script may be based on a traditional technique or guided imagery.
+We listen to another person’s voice while meditating.
+A guided meditation script may be based on a traditional technique or guided imagery.

-Today, proper meditation is principally taught by experts like S.N Goenka, Jon Kabat Zinn, and Pema Chodron.
-Meditation involves focusing the mind on one or more elements of the present moment.
+Today, proper meditation is principally taught by experts like S.N Goenka, Jon Kabat Zinn, and Pema Chodron (as well as myself).
+It involves focusing the mind on one or more elements of the present moment.
 This is done to produce what Buddhists call Samatha (calmness) and Vipassana (insight into the workings of the mind).

 When we observe the mind, we start to clearly see the nature of mental phenomena (thoughts, feelings, sensations, and so on).
 While focusing on the breath, for instance, it becomes much easier to see our thoughts and feelings as they exist in the present moment.
-Indeed, Vipassana master S. N. Goenka states that the ultimate purpose of meditation is to increate insight into how the mind works and thereby be less reactive to it.
+Indeed, Vipassana master S. N. Goenka states that the ultimate purpose of meditation is to increase insight into how the mind works and thereby be less reactive to it.